The meaning of frankincense: spirituality and traditions

 During the Roman Empire, frankincense was associated with wealth and royalty.
 It was also used medicinally for its curative properties.

-In the Middle Ages, it became a precious commodity in trade along the incense route linking Arabia to Europe.
-Frankincense was sought after for its fragrant qualities and ritual uses in churches.
+In the Middle Ages, it became a valuable commodity in trade along the Incense Route, which connected Arabia with Europe.
+Incense was prized for its fragrant qualities and its ritual uses in churches.

 Today, frankincense continues to have deep spiritual significance for many religions, including Christianity, Islam and Buddhism.
 It is also valued for its benefits to mental and emotional well-being.